 Thus, the summative assessment for this module consists of one component

-Consideration should be given to partnership working, resource allocation, legal factors and any other relevant factors during the analysis.
+Consideration should be given to partnership working, resource allocation, legal factors and any other relevant factors identified during the analysis.

 Formative assessment and feedback